-The Company is a defendant in (i) five putative class action lawsuits in the United States District Court, Minnesota District alleging that it violated the Sherman Antitrust Act, the Packers and Stockyards Act, the Commodity Exchange Act, and various state laws and (ii) putative class action antitrust lawsuits in the Supreme Court of British Columbia and the Superior Court of Quebec, Montreal District, alleging that it violated the Canadian Competition Act and various provincial laws (the "Beef Antitrust Cases").
+The Company is a defendant in (i) five putative class action lawsuits in the United States District Court for the District of Minnesota alleging that the Company violated some combination of the Sherman Antitrust Act, the Packers and Stockyards Act, the Commodity Exchange Act, and various state laws; and (ii) putative class action antitrust lawsuits in the Supreme Court of British Columbia and the Superior Court of Quebec for the District of Montreal, alleging that it violated the Canadian Competition Act and various provincial laws (the "Beef Antitrust Cases").
 The Beef Antitrust Cases are entitled In re Cattle Antitrust Litigation, which was filed originally on April 23, 2019, Peterson et al. v.
-JBS USA Food Company Holdings, et al., which was filed originally on April 26, 2019; In re DPP Beef Litigation, which was filed originally on April 26, 2019; Erbert & Gerbert's, Inc. v.
+JBS USA Food Company Holdings, et al., which was filed originally on April 26, 2019; In re

+DPP Beef Litigation, which was filed originally on April 26, 2019; Erbert & Gerbert's, Inc. v.
 JBS USA Food Company Holdings, et al., which was filed originally on June 18, 2020; Specht v.
 Tyson Foods, Inc., et al., which was filed originally on October 31, 2022; Giang Bui v.
 Cargill, Incorporated, et al., which was filed originally on February 18, 2022; and Sylvie De Bellefeuille v.
 Cargill, Inc. et al., which was filed originally on March 24, 2022.
-Since the original filings, certain putative class members of the Peterson case have opted out of the matter and are proceeding with individual direct actions making similar claims, and others may do so in the future.
-The plaintiffs in the Beef Antitrust Cases generally seek treble damages and other relief under the Sherman Antitrust Act and various state laws or general damages, aggravated, exemplary, and punitive damages, injunctive relief, costs, and interest and other damages under the Canadian Competition Act and various provincial laws.
-Some of Beef Antitrust Cases also allege that the Company violated the Packers & Stockyards Act and the Commodities Exchange Act.
+Since the original class action complaints were filed, certain purchasers of beef products have opted to file individual complaints and to proceed with direct actions making similar claims, and others may do so in the future.
+The plaintiffs in the Beef Antitrust Cases generally seek treble damages and other relief under the Sherman Antitrust Act and various state antitrust or consumer protection laws or general damages, aggravated, exemplary, and punitive damages, injunctive relief, costs, and interest and other damages under the Canadian Competition Act and various provincial laws.
+Some of the Beef Antitrust Cases also allege that the Company violated the Packers & Stockyards Act and the Commodities Exchange Act.
 In addition to the Beef Antitrust Cases, the Company is subject to investigations by the United States Department of Justice (the "DOJ") and approximately 30 state attorneys general regarding fed cattle and beef packing markets.
-The Company is cooperating with these investigations and is working with the Department of Justice and the relevant states to provide information requested in connection with the investigations.
-The Company believes it has meritorious defenses to the claims in the Antitrust Cases and any potential claims that might arise out of these government investigations and intends to defend these matters vigorously.
-Given these factors and the stages of each of these matters, management believes a loss is not probable and reasonably estimable at this time.
+The Company has responded to the federal and state requests for information and cooperated with the investigations.
+The Company believes it has meritorious defenses to the claims in the Beef Antitrust Cases and any potential claims that might arise out of these government investigations and intends to defend these matters vigorously.
+There can be no assurances, however, as to the outcome of the cases or the impact on NBP's consolidated financial position, results of operation or cash flows.